torbjorndahlen/rhmap-keycloak/README.md

 ![alt text](./img/protected-response.png "Response")

 ## Deploying to RHMAP
+When deploying the demo on RHMAP it's necessary to also redeploy RHSSO on a routable server in order for the CloudApp to be able to validate the Access Token.

 ### Deploying a routable RHSSO instance
-Note that the RHSSO server must be accessible from the internet in order for the CloudApp running on RHMAP to be able to access it.
+In order for the CloudApp running on RHMAP to be able to access RHSSO it needs to be deployed on a server with a routable IP address.
 Also since RHSSO is intended to be accessible on the 127.0.0.1 address only, it is recommended to install a reverse proxy on the same host to provide an external URI to RHSSO, for example HAProxy which is installed on RHEL with `yum install haproxy`.
 HAProxy is then configured to forward requests to RHSSO as follows:

 ```